 The last new-build RA-5Cs were slightly different in addition to being powered by the J79-GE-10, which had a notably different afterburner nozzle.

-The engine inlet of the last new-build aircraft also had a different outboard shape, being straight instead of curved, and a small leading edge extension was added to the wing.
+The engine inlet of the last new-build aircraft had a different outboard shape, being straight instead of curved, and a small leading-edge extension was added along the side of the nacelle.

 Early RA-5C inlet: